The Morning After Pill in Malta

 What is it?

-The morning after pill is a type of emergency contraception.
+The morning after pill (also known as Plan B or the day after pill) is a type of emergency contraception.
 It is a special type of contraceptive that is used after a woman has had sex to prevent pregnancy.
 It can be used after unprotected sex (no contraceptive was used at all) or after a regular contraceptive has failed (eg: a condom burst).

 The EllaOne, a type of morning after pill, can be taken up to five days after sex.
 However, the sooner a morning after pill is taken, the more likely it is to prevent pregnancy.